ChangingMinds Web

 Some C-players are very good at very little, but when that is all you need, this is just fine.
 If you do not want innovation or flexibility beyond their ability or motivation, then this is probably a time to let sleeping dogs lie.

-Manage the solid C-players by telling them clearly what is wanted, keeping an eye on them until you are confident that they will keep doing what you need and then back off, only stepping to ensure the
+Manage the solid C-players by telling them clearly what is wanted, keeping an eye on them until you are confident that they will keep doing what you need and then back off, only stepping to ensure they keep on track.

 Like a good machine, a solid C-player only needs occasional maintenance and will happily do a basic job for as long as you care to employ them.
 They do not seek glory, high reward or promotion -- all they want is a steady job and enough money to pay their relatively low bills.